Neglected $U(1)$ phase in the Schroedinger representation of quantum mechanics and particle number conserving formalisms for superconductivity: Concluding remarks

 where $f_0$ is the condensate wave function with $n_0$ in the order of the total number of particles.
 The order parameter $\Psi({\bf r},t)$ is identified as $f_0({\bf r},t)$ \cite{LeggettBook}.

 There is another definition of the order parameter given by

 that requires the particle-number non-conserving formalism \cite{Anderson66}.
 We may regard this formalism as an approximation to the one that includes the Dirac's neglected phase.

-When the Dirac's neglected phase is included, it gives rise to a collective mode.
-We may take it as the superfluid current mode, and define a new single-particle density matrix given by
+When the Dirac's neglected phase is included, a collective mode $\chi_B$ (just like $\chi$) appears, and we may take it as the superfluid current mode.
+Using this mode, we define a new single-particle density matrix given by

-where $\hat{\rho}$ is the number-density of the particle participating in the collective mode, and $e^{\pm i \hat{\varphi}}$ are the number-changing operators for particles participating in the collective mode.
+where $\hat{\rho}_B$ is the number-density of the particle participating in the collective mode, and $e^{\pm i \hat{\chi}_B}$ are the number-changing operators for particles participating in the collective mode.
+If we approximate it as